na-na-hi/renget/archive/cpu-lora.md

 ## Create your LoRA

 1. Download a gguf file you would like to use as a base (E.g., [`stheno-l2-13b.Q8_0.gguf`](https://huggingface.co/TheBloke/Stheno-L2-13B-GGUF/tree/main)), and place it in `C:\lora`.
 2. Download or create some training data.
 Store it in plain text format.
 Following the same prompt format used for the base model is recommended.
 But really, any text file can be used.
+Ideally, provide a common string to separate each example that isn't found in your training data, e.g., `<s>`.
 3. Open a command prompt and move to the working folder: `cd C:\lora`
-4. Run the finetune utility: `llama.cpp/finetune.exe --model-base the-model-you-downloaded.gguf --train-data your-training-data.txt --threads 14 --samples-after-nl`
+4. Run the finetune utility: `llama.cpp/finetune.exe --model-base the-model-you-downloaded.gguf --train-data your-training-data.txt --threads 14 --sample-start "<s>"`

-Obviously you will need to adjust step 4 to specify your actual base model name, training data name, and the number of threads (physical processors) in your system.
+Obviously you will need to adjust step 4 to specify your actual base model name, training data name, sample start string, and the number of threads (physical processors) in your system.

 !!! warning The above command uses the default values for a ton of settings.
     Go through [Appendix C](#appendix-c-finetuneexe-usage) for examples and tips to greatly improve the LoRA quality.

-!!! info See [Appendix B](#appendix-b-stheno-training-example) for a full training example using Stheno and training data/chat logs from SillyTavern.
+!!! info See [Appendix B](#appendix-b-training-example) for a full training example using training data/chat logs from SillyTavern.

 !!! info See [Appendix E](#appendix-e-converting-models-for-llamacpp) if you would like to know how to convert a base model into a GGUF or if you want to quantize a model yourself.